 Hopefully, this will make the thought of moving less daunting as you’ll be approaching it from a practical point of view, helping you concentrate on what’s important to you.

-Speaking with a mortgage adviser can help you establish how much money you're able to borrow, which then might help you determine where to move to and what sort of property you can afford in this area.
+By speaking to a mortgage adviser you can establish how much money you're able to borrow, which might help you determine where to live and what sort of property you can afford in this area.

 Your home may be repossessed if you do not keep up repayments on your mortgage.